Richard Sydgrave

 In 1422 the Lord Lieutenant of Ireland, Edmund Mortimer, 5th Earl of March, who was in England, nominated Sydgrave to act as one of his attorneys in Ireland.

 He was ex officio a member of the Privy Council of Ireland, and seems to have been a fairly regular attendee at its meetings.
 Like so many senior judges in that era, he faced the claims of a rival for office, in this case James Cornwalsh, who was finally confirmed as Chief Baron in 1425, only to be murdered in 1441 during a feud with the Fitzwilliam family.
 His killers were pardoned, as coincidentally were the murderers of Sydgrave's eldest son some years later.
 Sydgrave appears to have died in 1425.

-In his last years, through the marriage of his eldest son Patrick (died 1455) to the heiress Mary Wafer, the family acquired the lands of Killegland, now Ashbourne, County Meath, where they remained until the 1640s; he also held lands at Newry and in County Galway, although it seems that he was never able to gain effective control of the Newry lands.
+In his last years, through the marriage of his eldest son Patrick (died 1455) to the heiress Mary Wafer, the family acquired the lands of Killegland, now Ashbourne, County Meath, where they remained until the 1640s; he also held the lands at Newry which had been granted to his father and, other lands in County Galway, although it seems that he was never able to gain effective control of the Newry lands; it was noted as early as 1405 that his father could not hold them.

 Patrick was murdered by Patrick White and others in 1455.
 His killers quickly obtained a pardon from the Parliament of Ireland, an act symptomatic of a time when the ease with which malefactors obtained pardons, even for murder, (as the case of James Cornwalsh also testified), was becoming a major social problem.
 Patrick's son, another Richard, was at the same time restored to his father's estates.

 The Segrave connection with the Court of Exchequer continued, with two subsequent members of the family being among its Barons.